 What’s NOT working:

 - MOVING!
 MOVING!
 MOVING!
 Moving during our school year has not been beneficial. at. all.
 In the past year, we have moved two times and are gearing up for yet another move!
-I’m not saying that moving during your school year is a negative thing, because you can do it, and you can get through it, but 3 times?!
+If you are planning to move soon, it is best to get a free residential moving company estimate to have an idea about the cost.
+You may also inquire about portable storage containers from the moving company to determine what best fits your budget for the move.
+I’m not saying that moving during your school year are a negative thing, because you can do it, and you can get through it, but 3 times?!
 Can I get a break here?

 - Not having a regular routine/schedule.
 Add a baby to those two moves I just mentioned, and you have a recipe for ‘Tough to Stick to a Schedule.’
 I’m trying to just take it in stride and have faith that God is in control and that this is just for a season.
 So this week, regardless of getting ready for another move, I am making it a priority to get back on track.
 This week will be Operation – Find a New ‘Normal.’